How do you write about AI — without messing up?

-The space of self-aware AI is highly hypothetical because we have yet to understand whether humans are genuinely conscious or not (we could feel aware).
+The space of self-aware AI is highly hypothetical because we have yet to understand whether humans are genuinely conscious (we could feel aware).

 Three More Types of AI

-There are three more typical classifications that can be useful for anyone about to write about AI.
+Three more typical classifications can be helpful for anyone about to write about AI.